CRINK: Challenges

 Despite their growing cooperation, historical distrust from prior events exist, such as the Soviet Union's 1941 invasion of Iran, China's apprehension to North Korea's militant aggression, and a border dispute between Russia and China that ended in 2004.
 Current competing interests between the nations include disputes between Russia and China over control in Central Asia and competition between Iran and Russia for Asian oil markets.
 Furthermore, the axis does not seem to have a coherent positive vision for a new global order, and its members remain economically interdependent with the West to varying degrees, making direct opposition to ultimatums issued more difficult to justify.
 Despite this, political scientist Hal Brands remarked that their alliance forged from their mutual disdain for the "existing order" resembled many of history's "most destructive alliances", which were made from rough agreements to band together against a greater opposing order or alliance with "little coordination and even less affection".

-Stimson Center senior fellow Kelly Grieco argued that "the Axis of Upheaval was always more Washington's imagination than reality".
+Kelly Grieco, a senior researcher at the Stimson Center, argued that "the Axis of Upheaval was always more Washington's imagination than reality".
 She said that while the four countries had a common adversary, "these countries share limited interests and the political cohesion among them as a grouping is weak".
+North Korea expert Andrei Lankov said "the much-discussed idea of authoritarian solidarity is even more fictional than the solidarity of democracies", noting that North Korea failed to offer condolences, personally blame Donald Trump or offer much diplomatic support to Iran following the assassination of Ali Khamenei.

 Western response

 In response to this emerging threat, Western nations, led by the United States, have increased their focus on countering the collective challenge posed by the axis, which involved efforts to strengthen existing alliances and partnerships.
 In 2024, NATO reaffirmed its security commitments in unstable regions such as in Southeast Asia, and called for increased defense spending and diplomatic engagement to match increased cooperation from potentially destabilizing unions.
 However, rising populism and political polarization in the European Union and the United States threaten to undermine unity in the alliance.

 Foreign policy analyst Andrea Kendall-Taylor argued that defeating Russia in Ukraine would be crucial to weakening the nations' ability to cause destabilization.
-She also believed that the US should not de-prioritize Russian aggression towards Ukraine and Europe while primarily focusing on China's South China Sea dispute due to both conflicts being connected.
+She also believed that the U.S. should not deprioritize Russian aggression towards Ukraine and Europe while primarily focusing on China's South China Sea dispute due to both conflicts being connected.
 She stated that Europe needed to develop a stronger military and push for a greater emphasis on foreign policy so that the U.S. could address different global conflicts evenly without its resources and attention being stretched too thin.
 General Sir Roly Walker corroborated these statements, stating that the United Kingdom needed to "double the lethality of its army" in three years to prepare for conflict with the CRINK nations.